alexnikop/VFEZ-godot/README.md

 # VFEZ-godot

 ![screenshot](Images/effects_sample.png)

 VFEZ-godot includes a flexible godot material for easy VFX generation.

-To create a VFEZ-material simply create a new material and select `New VFEZMaterial`.
+To create a `VFEZ-material` simply clone the repository inside your project, then create a new material and select `New VFEZMaterial`.

 ![screenshot](Images/vfez_material.png)